schmidb/AI-crypto-bot/gcp_setup/README.md

    - Adjust the trading interval in the .env file

 For additional help, please open an issue on the GitHub repository.

+### 5. Configure Firewall Rules for API Access

+To enable the "Refresh Portfolio from Coinbase" functionality, you need to open port 5000 in the Google Cloud firewall:

+1. **Navigate to VPC Network > Firewall in Google Cloud Console**
+2. **Click "Create Firewall Rule"**
+3. **Configure the rule:**
+   - Name: allow-api-port-5000
+   - Description: Allow access to API server on port 5000
+   - Network: (select your VPC network)
+   - Priority: 1000
+   - Direction of traffic: Ingress
+   - Action on match: Allow
+   - Targets: All instances in the network (or specify your instance)
+   - Source filter: IP ranges
+   - Source IP ranges: 0.0.0.0/0 (to allow from anywhere, or restrict as needed)
+   - Protocols and ports: Specified protocols and ports > tcp:5000
+4. **Click "Create"**

+This allows the dashboard to communicate with the API server running on port 5000, enabling portfolio refresh functionality.